GenesysPureEngagePremise/cassandra-es-index/README.md

 ## Installing the plugin in Cassandra
 Put `es-index-9.1.000.xx-jar-with-dependencies.jar` in the lib folder of Cassandra along with other Cassandra jars, for example '/usr/share/cassandra/lib' on all Cassandra nodes.
-Start or restart you Cassandra node(s).
+Start or restart your Cassandra node(s).

 ## Upgrade of an existing version
 1. Stop Cassandra node.